The Ultimate Guide To Creating an Effective Follow Up System

 But What Happens When You Really Do Need To Chase Someone?

 OK, so in the real world you do occasionally need to chase someone for something.
-Perhaps you met them and they agreed they'd call you for a further discussion, but didn't.
+Perhaps you met them and they agreed they'd call you for a further discussion but didn't.
 Or you submitted a proposal they were supposed to have given you feedback on.

 Well, in those cases you have every right to just drop them a note to check up on progress.
 Frame it as a question rather than “hey, you haven't got back to me” of course.
 I normally ask if things are “still on track”.

 And I'm assuming you set up something firm during the previous interaction.
-Don't make the mistake of having a meeting but not agreeing the next steps and putting firm dates in the diary: it's so much harder to loop back and get something agreed later.
+Don't make the mistake of having a meeting but not agreeing on the next steps and putting firm dates in the diary: it's so much harder to loop back and get something agreed later.

 And normally for things like reviewing proposals you'd try to agree a face-to-face or on-the-phone session with them where you go through it and co-create together, rather than just sending something to them for feedback.